maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 ## Wrap-up and acknowledgements

 Thank you for reading this script all the way to the end!
-I highly recommend you check out the talk video I've linked to above, since it features more graphs, slides, my voice, my face, all that good stuff.

-I'd also like to give a massive shout-out to [Brian Morrison](https://brianmorrison.me) for inspiring me to set up a homelab in the first place, but also his [fullstack.chat](https://fullstack.chat) Discord community for  providing a space for me to document my setup shenanigans live, but more importantly, showing support and encouragement to keep pushing forward despite various setbacks I've had to face with what I consider probably my most important project to date.
+I'd like to give a massive shout-out to [Brian Morrison](https://brianmorrison.me) for inspiring me to set up a homelab in the first place, but also his [fullstack.chat](https://fullstack.chat) Discord community for  providing a space for me to document my setup shenanigans live, but more importantly, showing support and encouragement to keep pushing forward despite various setbacks I've had to face with what I consider probably my most important project to date.

 Take care!